The above prices are based on an average-sized home and lot.

 Call for a FREE quote over the phone.

 We're confident that the service we provide will meet or beat your expectations for the control of ants on your property or your money back!

 Why do ants come into your home?

 The answer is simple.
 Ants are hungry for food and thirsty for water.
-They continually search for these life sustaining necessities outside in the landscape but when food and water become scarce ants will make their way inside your home to fulfill the needs of the colony.
-They enter your home for the water found in the sink traps of your kitchen, bathrooms, laundry room and garage.
-Ants also feed on food found inside your home.
-It could be anything from a little juice or soda spilled on the floor or tabletop to a lost jelly bean between the cushions.
+When food and water become scarce, ants enter your home in search of water found in the sink traps of your kitchen, bathrooms, laundry room and garage.
+Ants also feed on food found inside your home, anything from a little juice or soda spilled on the floor or tabletop to crumbs on your furniture.

 Types of Ants in Southern California